-Fake Nationality: The book claims that "Dad could take one look at a man and know his nationality," and he uses this ability to pass off his kids as the same in order to get discounts.
+Fake Nationality: In-Universe.
+The book claims that "Dad could take one look at a man and know his nationality," and he uses this ability to pass off his kids as the same in order to get discounts.

 Happily Married: Frank, Sr., and Lillian clearly had an awesome and very egalitarian marriage.